Last Updated on February 2, 2021 by Paroma

 No trip to San Francisco, including a layover, is complete without visiting its largest and most vibrant neighborhood, i.e. the Mission.
 Encompassing both outer and inner Mission, this is one of the best neighborhoods of San Francisco and the one that has weathered the most in terms of gentrification and changes and yet has somehow managed to retain its character and charm.
 These are the unmissable attractions of the SF Mission:

 The Mission neighborhood is the last Latino bastion in the city and is home to some of the most striking and larger than life murals in the country, conveying myriad messages on social justice, civil rights and a slice of life in San Francisco.
-Walk down 24th street to catch them and don’t forget to visit Clarion Alley to be surrounded by some of the best murals in San Francisco.
+Walk down 24th street to catch them and don’t forget to visit Clarion alley and Balmy alley to be surrounded by some of the best murals in San Francisco.

 Besides murals, check out City Art Cooperative Gallery (owned by local artists) to check out our local art and stop by Dog Eared books on Valencia to pick up a good read for relaxing in Mission Dolores Park, the largest green space bordering this neighborhood and Castro.